|

 | const void * | data, | ||

-Reserves and assigns new block of memory at the top of the stack, returning its offset.
+Reserves and assigns a new block of memory at the top of the stack, returning its offset.

 This may force the underlying buffer to grow in size, which may invalidate the result of all prior calls to vlStackPeek and vlStackSample.